Why patients with obesity often regain lost weight

-Weight loss triggers multiple processes that defend baseline body weight and make it very difficult to maintain weight loss4
+Weight loss triggers multiple physiological processes that defend baseline body weight, making it difficult to maintain weight loss.4

-These mechanisms contributing to weight regain persist for at least 1 year.4
+A study showed that the mechanisms contributing to weight regain can persist for at least 1 year4

 Graph depicting study design data of mean changes in weight following initial weight loss